top of page

 3. Stick to Agreed-Upon Roles

 Boundaries often blur when people take on roles outside their responsibilities.
+And in schools, we are notorious for doing just this!
 For example, a parent might ask for advice on a personal issue or expect you to act as a mediator in their family conflicts.
 Politely redirect these situations: “I think that’s outside my expertise, but I’d recommend speaking to [appropriate resource].”
 Similarly, with colleagues, avoid stepping into roles you’re not officially assigned unless you’ve agreed to help.

 4. Keep Parent Interactions Focused on the Student